-- 4.1 Occupational Health and Safety Advisory Management Series (OHSAS) - The following is the Boeing Safety and Health Policy.
-Boeing and its employees are committed to: - a.
-Conduct operations in compliance with applicable laws, regulations and Boeing policies and procedures. - b.
-Continually reduce occupational injuries/illnesses by assessing, evaluating, communicating, and controlling or eliminating occupational health and safety risks. - c.
-Continually improve our occupational health and safety management system. - d.
-Work together with our stakeholders on activities that promote occupational health and safety. - 4.2 Service Provider personnel must have knowledge of how their actions may impact worker safety and health and the consequences of not following proper procedures and requirements. - 4.3 Service Providers at Boeing facilities must ensure that their employees are made aware of the Boeing Safety and Health Policy.
-For more information on the Boeing OHSAS program contact your Boeing Onsite Activity Representative. - 4.4 Project-Specific Safety Plans - a.
+4.1 Occupational Health and Safety Management System (OH&SMS)

+- Service Providers at Boeing facilities must ensure that their employees are made aware of the Boeing Safety and Health Policy. - b.
+The following is the Boeing Safety and Health Policy.
+Boeing and its employees are committed to use the Occupational Health and Safety (OH&S) management system to: - c.
+Provide a framework for establishing OH&S objectives and plans to achieve them. - d.
+Conduct operations in compliance with applicable laws, regulations, and Boeing policies and procedures. - e.
+Provide safe and healthy working conditions for the prevention of work-related injury and ill health appropriate to the purpose, size, and context of Boeing and to the specific nature of OH&S risks and opportunities. - f.
+Continually reduce occupational injuries and illnesses by assessing, evaluating, communicating, and controlling or eliminating OH&S risks. - g.
+Continually improve our OH&S management system. - h.
+Work together with our stakeholders on activities that promote OH&S. - i.
+Commit to consultation and participation of workers, and, where they exist, workers' representatives. - j.
+Use the change register process in Enablon for the review of facilities, equipment, and tooling changes to ensure compliance and reduce risk when facilities, equipment, or tooling is changed (i.e., new, modified, relocated, repurposed, removed). - 4.2 Service Provider personnel must have knowledge of how their actions may impact worker safety and health and the consequences of not following proper procedures and requirements. - 4.3 Service Providers at Boeing facilities must ensure that their employees are made aware of the Boeing Safety and Health Policy.
+For more information on the Boeing OH&SMS program contact your Boeing Onsite Activity Representative.

+4.4 Project-Specific Safety Plans

+- a.
 The Service Provider shall prepare a written, project-specific safety plan with the details in the plan applicable for work being performed, and submit the plan to the Boeing Onsite Activity Representative, upon request, for Boeing review.
-Project-specific safety plans shall be available and communicated at the location where the work is being performed. - b.
+Projectspecific safety plans shall be available and communicated at the location where the work is being performed. - b.
 The Service Provider shall submit to Boeing, on request, a copy of its company safety program. - c.
 The Service Provider shall provide written notification to the Boeing Onsite Activity Representative of the name and title of the Service Provider's on-site safety representative for the project. - d.
 Contact your Boeing Onsite Activity Representative for additional assistance.
-Additional coordination is required. - 4.5 Personal Protective Equipment - a.
-The Service Provider shall provide their employees all required personal protective equipment (PPE) and ensure that it is used.
-Boeing does not provide PPE to Service Provider personnel.
+Additional coordination is required.

+4.5 Personal Protective Equipment